This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 A Golfer's Playground

-With endless creativity and thousands of different ways to play a single hole, Kingsley is a golfer's paradise.
-Made for the creative-thinker, it punishes a shot not well planned or executed.
+With endless creativity and hundreds of different ways to play a single hole, Kingsley is a golfer's paradise.
+Made for the creative-thinker, it punishes a shot not well-planned or executed.
+Hit a shot how it's meant to be played and you will be rewarded.
+Hit a poor shot, and you will be punished.
 Play it how you want but every bad shot has its fair share of consequences.

 One of the best home stretches in golf

-This is not a knock on the front nine at all--it is littered with great holes.
+This is not a knock on the front nine at all--it is littered with great holes, my favorite being hole #7.
 Having said that, there's nothing like the back nine at Kingsley.
-In our honest opinion, 12-18 might be our favorite stretch of holes anywhere in golf.
+In our honest opinion, 12-18 might be the best stretch of holes anywhere in golf.
+In that stretch, there's a beautiful downhill par 4, a short gettable par 4 (that can punish mistakes), a risk/rewards par 5, a brutally long & hard par 4, a tough par 3, followed by a 3-shot par 5 and finishes with a fantastic par 4 with rolling terrain and one of the smallest greens on the property.
+Chef's kiss.

 The Home Stretch